Evidence Level

 What is the recommended dosage of Ascorbyl Palmitate?

-Does Ascorbyl Palmitate interact with medications?
+Does Ascorbyl Palmitate interact with any medications?